-A number of prior works have considered security and privacy of drones and other aerial vehicles, broadly considered.
-Nassi et al. [69] provide a comprehensive overview of the security and privacy issues in the era of drones.
+Although the focus of this paper is on citizen privacy in the presence of delivery drones, a number of prior works have considered security and privacy of drones and other aerial vehicles, broadly considered.
+Nassi et al. [63] provide a comprehensive overview of the security and privacy issues in the era of drones.

 Recent work has attempted to detect privacy violations committed by drones that are controlled by a ground-based operator equipped with a first-person view (FPV).
 These works leverage the observation that such a drone must wirelessly communicate with the operator to export the camera's view to the FPV.
-Wi-Fly [18] aims to detect drones that hover outside the windows of homes.
+Wi-Fly [15] aims to detect drones that hover outside the windows of homes.
 It uses a window-mounted sensor that detects a drone approaching the window by studying variations in the received signal strength (RSS) at the sensor.
-Nassi et al.'s work [17, 67, 68] detects whether an object (or person) is captured in the FPV.
+Nassi et al.'s work [61, 62, 14] detects whether an object (or person) is captured in the FPV.
 Their work is based on the observation that if an object is being recorded in the FPV, then physical perturbations of the object (e.g., shining light on it) manifest as observable changes in the encrypted wireless channel between the drone and the remote control.
 They use a ground-based detector to intercept this encrypted wireless channel, and then employ cryptanalysis techniques that leverage this observation to detect privacy-violating drones.

 However, this prior work suffers from three important shortcomings.
 First, the detection methods are tailored to drones that export an FPV to a ground-based operator.
 They rely in a key way on the detector having access to the wireless channel that the drone uses to export the FPV.
 They are thus not applicable to autonomous drones, which may not export such an FPV or have a ground-based operator.
 Second, they do not offer an end-to-end solution to a citizen who may wish to determine whether their privacy is violated.
 That is, while they may help detect that a citizen is captured in the FPV, they offer the citizen no way to deal with the violation or communicate with the drone to query how the recorded video feed is used or stored.
 Indeed, these methods are not in any way tied to any regulatory framework that offers the citizen to reason about how the captured data is used.
-Finally, these methods require active citizen participation, either by installing detectors on their home windows (in the case of Wi-Fly [18]) or physically perturbing the object/citizen suspected of being observed (in the case of Nassi et al.'s work [17, 67, 68]).
+Finally, these methods require active citizen participation, either by installing detectors on their home windows (in the case of Wi-Fly [15]) or physically perturbing the object/citizen suspected of being observed (in the case of Nassi et al.'s work [61, 14, 62]).
 However, some synergies with Privadome exist.
-A citizen can use Nassi et al.'s methods to detect FPV-based drones that have him/her in their field of view (instead of PD-MPC), and then use PD-Ros to engage with the drone to obtain an audit trail.
-While Privadome is restricted to delivery drone operations that are overseen by a regulatory authority, Wi-Fly [18] and Nassi et al.'s methods [17, 67, 68] apply to any FPV-based drones.
+For example, a citizen can use Nassi et al.'s methods to detect FPV-based drones that have him/her in their field of view (instead of PD-MPC), and then use PD-Ros to engage with the drone to obtain an audit trail.
+On the flipside, while Privadome's approach is restricted to delivery drone operations that are overseen by a regulatory authority, Wi-Fly [15] and Nassi et al.'s methods [62, 61, 14] apply to any FPV-based drones.